 The security of our client’s information is always a priority.
-We have many security controls in place with regard to our people, processes and technologies (including dual-factor authentication) to help keep your information safe.
-You can be assured that we are committed to protecting your personal information entrusted with us.
+We have various security controls in place with regard to our people, processes and technologies (including dual-factor authentication) to help keep your information safe.
+You can be assured that we are committed to protect your personal information entrusted with us.

 Working with Citco:

 - Citco will never request personal or private information from you in an email.

 - If you’re concerned that an email you’ve received from Citco might be fraudulent, or you want to confirm that the email originated from Citco, we will be more than happy to help you verify its legitimacy.
 Contact your Citco representative or refer to the contact details in the last section.